Vermont Bucket List: 39 Must-Do Experiences in VT

 It’s hard to imagine anything more thrilling than taking a hot air balloon ride in Vermont.
 And one of the best ways to experience hot air balloons amid a backdrop of the Green Mountains is by attending the Quechee Balloon Festival.
 This is definitely one of the most unique Vermont tourist attractions, as it’s very popular amongst locals.

-This annual festival is slated to occur in the first week of September 2021 and feature twenty hot air balloons.
+This annual festival is slated to occur on July 4-6 2025 and feature twenty hot air balloons.
 For kids, there’s also obstacle courses, bounce houses, arts and crafts, and more.
 This is one of the coolest festivals in New England, so make it a point to be there and take your VT bucket list to new heights!

 As you’re putting together your itinerary on what to do in Vermont, make sure you plan for a rainy day.
 If the weather isn’t too great one day, consider touring the Brattleboro Museum and Art Center.
 Located in downtown Brattleboro, this art center offers an eclectic collection of contemporary art.
 It was formerly a train station before being converted into the curated art museum it is today.